edge-trial/Support/ReadMe_v1.md

 ## 6. Further Reading

-> A collection of links to information that will help you find what you are looking for.
+> A comprehensive list of links to information that will help you find what you are looking for.

-For more information, you can take a moment and read the following documentation.
+To learn more about the repositories for a Jupyter project, you can take a moment and read the following documentation.

 - [About Python](https://docs.python.org/)
 - [Python Standard Libraries](https://docs.python.org/3/library/)